rlabduke/Protocol-Captures/README.md

 ### MolProbity_maintenance_miscellanea:

-* How to maintain the server's function in terms of disk and processor use;
+* How to maintain the server's function in terms of disk and processor use

 * Where to go to reclaim lost disk space